 So you find yourself in the situation where you are buying your new home and selling your existing home.
 It all sounds good, except you have to pay for the new home before you receive the sale proceeds from the sale of your existing home.
 You have a problem!
 You can try to avoid this problem, but it is sometimes tough to do.

 Enter “bridge financing”.
-Bridge financing is an additional, short term loan from your bank that helps you “bridge” the gap between your old home and new one.
+Bridge financing (AKA a bridge loan) is an additional, short term loan from your bank that helps you “bridge” the gap between your old home and the new one.
 In essence, the bank gives you an advance against your equity in your existing home so that you can purchase your new home.
 You complete the purchase of your new home and move in.
 When your existing home is sold, you repay the bridge loan.

 DO I NEED BRIDGE FINANCING?

 The Buyer’s Lawyer is on an Undertaking to the Seller’s Lawyer not to send the Transfer of Land to the Land Title Office until he holds the Cash Shortfall in his Trust Account.
 The Buyer’s Lawyer also wants to ensure that the transaction completes on time so he calculates the last date upon which he can forward the Transfer of Land to the Land Title Office in order for it to register on time.
 As I write this, the Land Title Office is currently NINE (9) business days behind.
 So with two weekend days in there, I would need your Cash Shortfall at least 11 days before the Closing Date.
 I call this the CASH SHORTFALL DATE.
 This Cash Shortfall usually comes from the sale of the Buyer’s existing house.
 If you do not have the cash from the sale of your existing house or you do not have additional other cash available on or before CASH SHORTFALL DATE, then you need Bridge Financing.